 Shimano Steps E7000 motor

-Both models use the excellent Shimano Steps E7000 e-bike motor – this produces a respectable 60Nm of torque.
-I can personally vouch for these motors as my own electric bike uses the similar E6100 motor.
+Both models use the excellent Shimano Steps E7000 e-bike motor – which produces a respectable 60Nm of torque.
+I can personally vouch for these motors as my electric bike uses a similar E6100 motor.
 I only ever use it in the lowest power setting (eco mode) and I can squeeze nearly 100 miles out of a single charge from a 504Wh battery.

-The Cairn BRAVe uses Shimano’s latest 630Wh battery so potential range could be in excess of 100 miles.
-This is going to make the BRAVe an excellent choice for bikepackers wanting to cover long distances on rough terrain between charges – I would imagine if you’re careful with the power usage you could easily do a two day excursion covering 40 miles per day with an overnight wild camping stop – great for weekend adventures!
+The Cairn BRAVe uses Shimano’s latest 630Wh battery so the potential range could be more than 100 miles.
+This is going to make the BRAVe an excellent choice for bikepackers wanting to cover long distances on rough terrain between charges – I would imagine if you’re careful with the power usage you could easily do a two-day excursion covering 40 miles per day with an overnight wild camping stop – great for weekend adventures!